-In the case of a business trainee, the benefits of paragraph 1 will extend only for a period of two years from the time that the visitor first arrives in the host country for the purpose of training.
-If, however, a trainee remains in the host country for a third year, thus losing the benefits of paragraph 1, he would not retroactively lose the benefits of the paragraph 1 for the first two years.
-The term "business trainee" is defined as a person who is in the country temporarily either for the purpose of securing training that is necessary to qualify to pursue a profession or professional specialty, or as an employee of, or under contract with, a resident of the other Contracting State, for the primary purpose of acquiring technical, professional, or business trainee might include a lawyer employed by a law firm in one Contracting State.
+In the case of a business trainee, the benefits of the Article will extend only for a period of one year from the time that the visitor first arrives in the host country.
+If, however, a trainee remains in the host country for a second year, thus losing the benefits of the Article, he would not retroactively lose the benefits of the Article for the first year.
+The term "business trainee" is defined as a person who is in the country temporarily for the purpose of securing training that is necessary to qualify to pursue a profession or professional specialty.
+Moreover, the person must be employed or under contract with a resident of the other Contracting State and must be receiving the training from someone who is not related to its employer.
+Thus, a business trainee might include a lawyer employed by a law firm in one Contracting State who works for one year as a stagiaire in an unrelated law firm in the other Contracting State.
 However, the term would not include a manager who normally is employed by a parent company in one Contracting State who is sent to the other Contracting State to run a factory owned by a subsidiary of the parent company.